LeaoMartelo2/wireframe_game/README.md

 # Wireframe Game / Game engine

 Game engine originaly started in `C`, now being developed in `C++`, using [RayLib](https://github.com/raysan5/raylib).

-The goal of the engine, is to be simple and have a `Wireframe` visual style.
+The goal of the engine is to follow simplicity, have as little dependencies as possible, have the compile process go smooth and easy, and have a `Wireframe` visual style

 Due the simplicity goal, there is avoidance in the use of `"modern C++"`, and most of the C++ code is written in C style.